oat-sa/taohub-articles/forge/Bt26tag2.md

 ### Varnish commands

-The main Varnish-related commands are varnishtop and varnishstat:\
+The main Varnish-related commands are varnishtop and varnishstat:<br/>

 - varnishtop gives regular feedbacks about backend server status (healthy, sick, back healthy, went sick).<br/>

 - varnishstat is a real-time monitoring and statistics tool.
 The main values to monitor are probably the hitrate and hitrate average values.<br/>